Vic-Warden/Smart-Calendar/docs/uxd/create_test.md

 **The manufacturing process is logged with pictures and/or video’s as proof**

-Step 1 : Put a rectangle with the dimension of the Breadboard : **165 mm x 55 mm x 60 mm** ( Length x Width x Height )
+<u>Software used Tinkercad</u>

+Step 1 : Lay out a first rectangle to serve as a base

 ![Menu](Step1.png)

-Step 2 : Put a rectangle with the following dimension : **300 mm x 258 mm x 85 mm** ( Length x Width x Height )
+Step 2 : The rectangle is trimmed to fit around the base

 ![Menu](Step2.png)